MusicDataset/md_homepage/content/musics/p/PreludeandFugueinAMinorWTCIBWV865(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Prelude and Fugue in A Minor WTC I BWV 865 (1)
+title: Prelude and Fugue in A Minor WTC I BWV 865 (1)
 description: This is the description for Prelude and Fugue in A Minor WTC I BWV 865 by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]